-A Someone who applies for asylum, and is successful in being granted refugee status, under the 1951 United Nations Convention Relating to Refugees.
-'Refugee' is also the general term for all people who have been displaced from their own countries by persecution, war and civil unrest.

-Who is a migrant worker?
+some countries are small We can properly refer to, for example, the Indian, refugee status, under the 1951 United Nations Convention Relating to Refugees.
+'Refugee' is also used as a general term for all people who have been displaced from their own countries by persecution, war and civil unrest.
+Q Who is a migrant worker?

 A Someone who leaves their country with the intention of seeking work elsewhere.
 In practice the words are usually applied today to people who do not intend to remain permanently in the host country.

-O Who is an immigrant?
+Q Who is an immigrant?

-This term has been applied to all people coming into the country to work, but it is now often applied to people who intend to settle and integrate here, as opposed to being a more temporary 'migrant worker'.
-It is important not to view people who are born here and part of long-established ethnic communities and populations as 'immigrants'.
+A This term has been applied to all people coming into the country to work, but it is now often applied to people who intend to settle and integrate here, as opposed a more temporary 'migrant worker'.
+It is important not to view people who are born here, and part of long-established ethnic communities and populations as 'immigrants'.
 Q Who is an economic migrant?

 A Anyone who moves from their home country to improve their economic situation can be termed an 'economic migrant'.
 This term is sometimes used in a derogatory way, for example, to throw suspicion on people's motives in seeking asylum.
-In fact, poverty and economic deprivation, as well as violence, are tools of those who persecute individuals and groups of people.
-Most economic migrants simply seek a better live for themselves and their families, as many people from Ireland have done for generations.
+In fact, poverty and economic deprivation, as well as violence, can be tools use by those who persecute individuals and groups of people.
+Most economic migrants simply seek a better life for themselves and their families, as many people from Ireland have done for generations when they moved to other countries.
+Q Who is an 'illegal' immigrant?